Developer-DUCS/BlockchainSim/README.md

 # Install dependencies for server
 npm/yarn install

-# Install dependencies for client
+# Install dependencies for client (Re run this for new packages)
 npm/yarn run client-install

 # Run the client & server with concurrently